Utility Industry Training: General Education

 Objectives

-• How to perform the required checks necessary for the safe establishment or disconnection of gas.
+- Discuss how to perform the required checks necessary for the safe establishment or disconnection of gas service.